tschoof/blog/_posts/2012-07-23-markdown-workflow-101.md

 To make it short: [Marked.app](http://markedapp.com/) is the last markdown preview you'll ever need, or care about.
 PDF, custom CSS, auto refresh, it's all in there.

 The [Markdown Service Tools](http://brettterpstra.com/project/markdown-service-tools/) are nothing but **pure gold**.
 'Link Selection' alone totally blows my mind.
-Note that you might want to [tell Lion to show your User Library Folder](http://osxdaily.com/2011/07/04/show-library-directory-in-mac-os-x-lion/), though.
+Note that you might want to [tell Lion to show your User Library Folder](http://osxdaily.com/2011/07/04/show-library-directory-in-mac-os-x-lion/).

 Belated best wishes, Brett!